Unbalanced line: Telegraph lines

 The earliest use of unbalanced transmission lines was for electric telegraph communications.
 These consisted of single wires strung between poles.
 The return path for the current was originally provided by a separate conductor.
-Some early telegraph systems, such as Schilling's experimental needle telegraph (1832) and the Cooke & Wheatstone five-needle telegraph (1837) used by British railways required multiple code wires.
+Some early telegraph systems, such as Schilling's 1832 experimental needle telegraph and the 1837 Cooke & Wheatstone five-needle telegraph used by British railways required multiple code wires.
 Essentially, they were parallel bus coding.
 In these systems the cost of the return conductor was not so significant (one conductor in seven for Schilling's earliest needle telegraph and one conductor in six for the Cooke and Wheatstone telegraph) but the number of coding conductors was progressively reduced with improved systems.
 Soon only one coding wire was required with the data being transmitted serially.
 Important examples of these single-wire systems were the Morse telegraph (1837) and the Cooke & Wheatstone single-needle telegraph (1843).
-In such systems the cost of a return conductor was fully 50 percent of the cable costs.
+In such systems the cost of a return conductor was fully 50 per cent of the cable costs.
 It was discovered that a return conductor could be replaced with a return path through the Earth using grounding spikes.
 Using earth return was a significant cost saving and rapidly became the norm.

 Underground telegraph cables into large buildings or between stations often needed to carry multiple independent telegraph lines.
 These cables took the form of multiple insulated conductors enclosed by a metal screen and overall protective jacket.
 In such cables the screen can be used as the return conductor.
 Undersea telegraph cables were usually a single conductor protected by steel-wire armour, effectively a coaxial cable.
 The first transatlantic cable of this kind was completed in 1866.

 Early telephone lines (telephone invented 1876) used the same transmission line scheme as telegraph of unbalanced single wires.
 However, telephone communication started to suffer after the widespread introduction of electrical power lines.
 Telephone transmission started to use balanced lines to combat this problem and the modern norm for telephone presentation is the balanced twisted pair cable.